Sahand891/Neuromelanin-and-Parkinson-s/README.md

 # Neuromelanin-and-Parkinsons

-Files uploaded include my R notebook (containing all code used for my project) and my poster presentations, presented at different science competitions.
+Files uploaded an R Markdown document that is my online notebook (contains all code used for my project, with descriptions of the functions of each block of code) and my poster presentations, presented at different science competitions.